25 Tips for How to Save Money if Your Paycheck Is Stretched Thin

 How to Start Saving: Set Your Goals First

 We get that making a budget ranks right up there with a dentist appointment or trip to the DMV in terms of things you’d rather do.
-But it’s your essential first step when you want to start saving money.
+But, it’s your essential first step when you want to start saving money.
+If you want help, get a free financial plan and get matched with a financial advisor.

-Fortunately, the best budgeting apps make it easy to keep track of your spending and identify areas where you can cut back.
-Just be sure to comb through several months’ worth of expenses to get a true sense of where your money is going.
-Don’t forget about the expenses you don’t encounter every month, like holiday gifts and car registration.
+The best budgeting apps also make it easy to keep track of your spending and identify areas where you can cut back.
+Just be sure to comb through several months’ worth of expenses to get a true sense of where your money is going (or let the Cleo money app do it for you).
+Don’t forget about the expenses you don’t encounter every month, like holiday gifts, or annual expenses such as your car registration costs.

 Think about the short-term goals you’re hoping to accomplish within the next year or two.
-Building an emergency fund for your family, making a down payment on a home or saving for a vacation may fit in here.
-Also consider your long-term goals, like putting more money in a 529 plan for your child or saving for retirement.
+Building an emergency fund for your family, making a down payment on a home or saving for a vacation may be goals that work for you.
+Also, consider your long-term goals, like putting more money in a 529 plan for your child or saving for retirement.

 A valid starting balance is required.